pnsn/GFAST/README.md

 2. include contains the GFAST C include files.
 3. legacy is the original Python source code.
 4. src contains the source code.
-  + src/activeMQ contains C++ readers/writers and C interfaes for using ActiveMQ.
+  + src/activeMQ contains C++ readers/writers and C interfaces for using ActiveMQ.
   + src/core contains the core GFAST computations.
   + src/dmlib contains functionality making use of some ShakeAlert libraries, primarily related to ActiveMQ connections and xml encoding/decoding.
 Access to the ShakeAlert code repository would be necessary to build using these codes.
   + src/eewUtils contains application specific functions for performing the earthquake early warning tasks.